meliao/osdc_support/griffin.rst

 	commands to pull over settings from the proxy server, your session will hang and become unresponsive.

-	If you are trying to access an external site and get a 403 error, the site is not currently on the :ref:`whitelist <whitelist>`.
+	If you are trying to access an external site and get a 403 error, the site is not currently on the whitelist.
 You'll need to request access for that site by sending an email to support @ opensciencedatacloud dot org.

 SSH Keypairs
 -----------------------
 It is necessary to have a keypair setup for both the login node and for instances.
-This can be done using the webconsole by importing an ssh key or by command line.
+This can be done using the webconsole by importing an ssh key as shown in :doc:`/ssh` or by command line.
 To do so from the command line, please refer to these `Openstack support docs <http://docs.openstack.org/user-guide/content/create_import_keys.html>`_.

 It is likely you will just need to tell Nova about your keypairs which can be done using: